 At first, I was a bit skeptical of the menu, as some of the plates sounded overly technical– emulsions, foams, etc. But this apprehension turned out to be entirely misplaced.

 My dinner at Sa Lola proved to be a true high-end gastronomic experience.
 Course after course of intricate dishes came to the table.
 Every dish was perfectly executed.

 Some of my favorites included (perfectly) roasted octopus, fall of the bone Iberian pork ribs, foie gras encrusted in frozen white chocolate, and a dessert of goat cheese ice cream with basil foam and tomatoes.

 Sa Lola is a must-eat for foodies visiting Blanes.
-The food was amazing, the staff were friendly and attentive, and all of their wine pairings were on point.
+The food was amazing, the staff was friendly and attentive, and all of their wine pairings were on point.
 But be sure to call ahead for reservations, as the restaurant frequently books up.

 Waking up the next morning, I was a bit sad to leave Blanes after only one night.
 I definitely hope to return and spend more time in the city.
-I grabbed breakfast at my hotel’s impressive buffet (made to order omelettes, cured meats, cheeses, fresh fruit, etc.) before setting off for my next destination.
+I grabbed breakfast at my hotel’s impressive buffet (made-to-order omelettes, cured meats, cheeses, fresh fruit, etc.) before setting off for my next destination.

 Running slightly ahead of schedule, I decided to make a quick stop to check out Monells, a medieval village on the way to my next destination.

 To be honest, there’s not much to see in Monells (and even less to do), but the village was quaint and charming and all the other superlatives we use to say “small.”
 It’s maybe not worth planning a trip around, but if you find yourself with an hour or two to spare, I’d say it warrants a visit.